Marc-4/obsidian/Neptune Smart Graphs.md

 	- [x] extract tallyOrder & histogramOrder
 	- [x] make memoized tally and histogram Chart arrays based on the Order in which their ID's occur in tallyOrder and histogramOrder
 	- [x] initialize tallyOrderItems & histogramOrderItems to previous arrays
-	- [ ] (Optional) Remove tallyOrderItems & histogramOrderItems from logic, use base arrays instead
 - [x] fix view edits UI updates only working the first time
 - [x] fix POST state reversion bug
 - [ ] fix flickering state reversion bug